Dr Lauren Sullivan

 Lauren Sullivan is a Daphne Jackson Fellow at The Francis Crick Institute.

-Prior to her nearly three year career break, Lauren completed a successful PhD and postdoctoral position where she developed a field-compatible diagnostic test for Human African trypanosomiasis (HAT) (Sullivan et al, 2013 and 2014).
+Prior to her nearly four year career break, Lauren completed a successful PhD and postdoctoral position where she developed a field-compatible diagnostic test for Human African trypanosomiasis (HAT) (Sullivan et al, 2013 and 2014).

 Lauren is now returning to malaria research with her Fellowship, which is also sponsored by The Francis Crick Institute.